-Instructor: Nazeeri-Simmons Culture, Public Health Practice, and Eliminating Health Disparities: From Ideas to Action in the 21st Century: Read Less [-] PB HLTH 204G Research Advances in Health Disparities: Multidisciplinary Perspectives 1 - 3 Units Terms offered: Fall 2020, Fall 2019, Spring 2018 Understanding and addressing persistent racial inequities in health status is a core public health problem.
+Instructor: Nazeeri-Simmons Culture, Public Health Practice, and Eliminating Health Disparities: From Ideas to Action in the 21st Century: Read Less [-] PB HLTH 204G Research Advances in Health Disparities: Multidisciplinary Perspectives 1 - 3 Units Terms offered: Fall 2022, Fall 2021, Fall 2020 Understanding and addressing persistent racial inequities in health status is a core public health problem.
 Ethnic minorities are much more likely to experience much higher rates of poor birth outcomes, infant mortality, infectious and chronic diseases, hospitalization rates, and early death rates from all causes.
 This course examines racial and ethnic health inequities as a function of social inequality.
 Topics are drawn from a social determinants of health framework emphasizing the importance of the economic, social, and political features that adversely affect the health status of many underrepresented racial and ethnic minorities in the U.S. from a multidisciplinary approach: Public Health, sociology, anthropology, and social welfare Research Advances in Health Disparities: Multidisciplinary Perspectives: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2-4 hours of seminar per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructor: Herd Research Advances in Health Disparities: Multidisciplinary Perspectives: Read Less [-] PB HLTH W204 Mass Communication in Public Health 3 Units Terms offered: Summer 2020 Second 6 Week Session, Summer 2019 Second 6 Week Session, Summer 2018 Second 6 Week Session The purpose of this course is to provide students with an understanding of how the media can be used to promote healthy public policy.
-The primary focus of the course is on "media advocacy."
-Students will learn how to frame issues from a public health perspective.
-In learning more about how the media operate, they will be better equipped to work effectively with journalists.
-Mass Communication in Public Health: Read More [+] Hours & Format Fall and/or spring: 6 weeks - 6-6 hours of web-based lecture per week Summer: 6 weeks - 6-6 hours of web-based lecture per week Online: This is an online course.
+Instructor: Herd $Research\ Advances\ in\ Health\ Disparities:\ Multidisciplinary\ Perspectives:$ Read Less [-] PB HLTH W204 Public Health Communications 3 Units Terms offered: Summer 2021 Second 6 Week Session, Summer 2020 Second 6 Week Session, Summer 2019 Second 6 Week Session This introductory graduate course teaches human-centered design methodology and asks students to apply it to the creation of a public health communications tool.
+Students will select a public health challenge to focus on, then will learn how to conduct design research with the target community, seek communications design inspiration, and to build and test a prototype of a communications tool.
+Public Health Communications: Read More [+] Hours & Format Fall and/or spring: 6 weeks - 6-6 hours of lecture per week Summer: 6 weeks - 6-6 hours of lecture per week Online: This is an online course.